Interview: Jim Burgess (JB) interviews World DipCon

 JB: I wanted to jump right in

-and interview Yann fresh off
+and interview Yann fresh

-of his victory this past July in Birmingham at ManorCon that crowned him reigning World DipCon
+off of his victory this past July in Birmingham at ManorCon

-Champion!
-Let’s start off with a
+Let’s start off with a brief biography.

-not a word in my vocabulary ;-).
+YC: I’m sorry, but brief is not a word in my vocabulary ;-).
 I'm 33 years old.
-I'm French and I live in

-Paris.
-I am an engineer in Telecommunications and work as a consultant in
+I'm French and I live in Paris.
+I am an engineer in Telecommunications and work

-Networks and Security for various French or international companies /
+as a consultant in Networks and Security for various French or international

-providing me more opportunities to travel and more money to afford it.
-In 1994, I spent 1 year in the UK for
+time providing me more opportunities to travel and more money to afford it.

-I brought my board with me.
-When I started there, I struggled to organize a
+world, but not the game itself since I brought my board with me.
+When I started

-game.
-I finally managed 1 day to get 7 players, and they loved it.
-At the end of
+there, I struggled to organize a game.
+I finally managed 1 day to get 7 players,

-the year I had played more than 15 games, and there was a regular club of 25
+and they loved it.
+At the end of the year I had played more than 15 games, and

-local players.
-That year helped me train both my recruiting and playing
+there was a regular club of 25 local players.
+That year helped me train both my

-to France and slowly got more and more involved in the hobby.
+So in 1995, I came back to France and slowly got more and more involved in the

 JB: OK, and when did you really cement yourself as an